benjaminherb/avrateNG/README.md

-                        configuration file name (default: config.json) --standalone          run as standalone version (default: False) --development, -d     run in dev mode (default: False)
+                        configuration file name (default: config.json) --standalone          run as standalone version (default: False) --development, -d     run in dev mode (default: False) --user_id USER_ID     Manually set user ID for ratings (default: None)

 stg7 2023
 ```

+`user_id` can be set to continue a test run (eg. after accidentally closing the browser) and the test will continue from the last rated sequence.

 ### Templates